Introduction

 Figure 1: Levels of the CMM: (from www.dis.wa.gov/portfolio/tr25/tr25.html )

-Initial Level (ad-hoc, immature): At the initial level, the organization typically does not provide a stable, consistent environment for developing new products or processes.
+1. Initial Level (ad-hoc, immature): At this level, the organization typically does not provide a stable, consistent environment for developing new products or processes.
 When an organization lacks consistent project management practices, the benefits of good integrated product development practices are undermined by ineffective planning and reaction-driven commitment systems.

-Repeatable Level: At the repeatable level, policies for managing a development project and procedures to implement those policies are established.
-Effective management processes for development projects are institutionalized, which allow organizations to repeat successful practices developed on earlier projects, although the specific processes implemented by the projects may differ.
+2. Repeatable Level: At this level, policies for managing a development project and procedures to implement those policies are established.
+Effective management processes for development projects are institutionalized, which allows organizations to repeat successful practices developed in earlier projects, although the specific processes implemented by the projects may differ.

-Defined Level: At the defined level, the standard process for developing new products is documented, these processes are based on integrated product development practices, and these processes are integrated into a coherent whole.
+3. Defined Level: At the defined level, the standard process for developing a new product is documented.
+These processes are based on integrated product development practices.
+They are integrated into a coherent whole.
 Processes are used to help the managers, team leaders, and development team members perform more effectively.

-Managed Level: At the managed level, the organization establishes metrics for products and processes and measures results.
-Projects achieve control over their products and processes by narrowing the variation in their process performance to fall within acceptable boundaries.
+4. Managed Level: At the managed level, the organization establishes metrics for products and processes and measures the results.
+Projects achieve control over their products and processes by narrowing the variation in their process performance to fall within an acceptable boundary.
 Meaningful variations in process performance can be distinguished from random variation (noise).

 Conclusion